 By the time a shopper reaches checkout, they have already decided they want the product.
 What kills the sale is anxiety — "Is this site safe?
 What if I need to return it?"

 Security badges.
-Add an SSL lock badge and a short "Secure checkout" line near the payment fields:
+Add an SSL lock badge and a short "Secure checkout" line near the payment fields.

 Real-time field validation.
 WooCommerce does basic HTML5 validation but does not flag errors until submit.
 Add inline validation with a lightweight script or a plugin like WooCommerce Checkout Field Editor so the email field turns red immediately if the format is wrong, rather than after the customer clicks Place Order.